 Frequently Asked Questions (FAQs)

-These are some of the frequently asked questions about pipe relining that we have tried answering to the best of our ability.
+These are some frequently asked questions about pipe relining that we have tried answering to the best of our ability.
 We strongly recommend reading them carefully.

 1. How long does pipe relining last?